 I love coffee… I mean, who doesn’t love the most accepte

-While I do look for coffee that is sustainably grown and fairtrade, it still ends up being packaged in some form of
+While I look for coffee that is sustainably grown and fairtrade, it still ends up being packaged in some form of plastic bag.
+Even when it looks like a paper bag, there is still a skinny liner of plastic on the inside.

 I am looking for something right here, but I still get screwed.
 So should I just quit drinking coffee?

 Oh, and not to mention the travel most coffee beans do.
 From the farm to the bin onto the plane to our supermarket… Yeah, see, you get the picture.

-So while by no means this zero waste blog is designed to convert you into something you are not, however, I will share ways on how you can reduce the impact on the environment.
-But be warned it isn’t always going to work out perfectly.
+So while by no means this zero waste blog is designed to convert you into something you are not, I will share ways to reduce the impact on the environment.
+But be warned, it isn’t always going to work out perfectly.

-I still type on a computer that has parts from all around the world, they put
+I still type on a computer with parts from all around the world, they put fruit on the front, but that doesn’t make it organic.

 You get the big picture: It is not about perfection; it is about making better choices.